Municipal Corporations Act 1835: Effects of the act

 The act established a uniform system of municipal boroughs, to be governed by town councils elected by ratepayers (termed 'burgesses').
 The reformed boroughs were obliged to publish their financial accounts and were liable to audit.
 Each borough was to appoint a salaried town clerk and treasurer who were not to be members of the council.

 The act reformed 178 boroughs.
-The Burgh Reform Act 1833 had already carried similar reforms in Scotland.
-Similar legislation would not be introduced in Ireland until the Municipal Reform Act 1840.
+The Burgh Reform Act 1833 (3 & 4 Will.
+4. c.
+46) had already carried similar reforms in Scotland.
+Similar legislation would not be introduced in Ireland until the Municipal Reform Act 1840 (3 & 4 Vict. c.
+108).
 There remained more than 100 unreformed boroughs, which generally either fell into desuetude or were replaced later under the terms of the act.
 The last of these was not reformed or abolished until 1886.
 The reform excluded the City of London, which remained under jurisdiction of the same corporation.
-Many of the reformed boroughs had their municipal boundaries adjusted to match the parliamentary boundaries which had been reformed three years earlier under the Parliamentary Boundaries Act 1832.
+Many of the reformed boroughs had their municipal boundaries adjusted to match the parliamentary boundaries which had been reformed three years earlier under the Parliamentary Boundaries Act 1832 (2 & 3 Will.
+4. c.
+64).

 The act allowed unincorporated towns to petition for incorporation.
 The industrial towns of the Midlands and North quickly took advantage of this, with Birmingham and Manchester becoming boroughs as soon as 1838.
 Altogether, 62 additional boroughs were incorporated under the act.

 The new corporations had annual elections, with a third of the councillors up for election each year.
 The council also elected aldermen to serve on the council, with a six-year term.
 Towns were divided into wards.
 The act also changed the enrollment of new freemen and burgesses in each of the boroughs, changing the criteria to be solely due to occupancy and payment of rates, and abolishing any previous criteria in earlier borough charters.

-The act was repealed "subject to the exceptions and qualifications in this Act mentioned" by section 5 of, and Part I of the First Schedule to, the Municipal Corporations Act 1882.
+The act was repealed "subject to the exceptions and qualifications in this Act mentioned" by section 5 of, and part I of the first schedule to, the Municipal Corporations Act 1882 (45 & 46 Vict. c.
+50).